preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/edit-knowledge-article/index.rst

 Edit a Knowledge article
 ==========================

-**(This documentation is just started.
-More will be added soon.)**

-A Community can be set up in sevaral ways but the most common is probably that any colleague can edit a published Knowledge article, if needed.
+A Community can be set up in sevaral ways but in the default setup any colleague can edit a published Knowledge article.
+All colleagues have author permissions for the Knowledge pages in the tenant.

 This is how it's done: